 For this reason, it is widely advised to compare the shipping rates of all primary carriers once a year, at least.
 In addition to overall prices, compare numbers for package sizes, weight, and the locations you ship to most often.
 Some services tack on surcharges for certain types of orders, like shipping to residential addresses.
 You might discover that your solution is more simple than you thought, like using the smallest possible packaging that will not damage your products upon arrival.

 Practice Last Minute Inventory Management

 The longer an item goes unsold, the less profitable it becomes.
 But since demand is so difficult to predict, businesses often end up buying massive amounts of inventory.
 This seems like the safest choice.
-Though the sales will be less profitable, at least they won’t risk selling out or disappointing customers by only carrying certain items.
+Though the sales will be less profitable, they won’t risk selling out or disappointing customers by only carrying certain items.

 However, there are several solutions to this common dilemma.
 You could invest in software that forecasts demand based on historical data.
 Another option is obtaining a business line of credit, which would allow you to practice what’s known as “last-minute” inventory management.
 This refers to the act of buying new or extra items just days before they are sold.
 With a business line of credit, you could capitalize on sudden spikes in demand even when you’d otherwise lack the funds to do so.
-Last-minute inventory management gives you the ability to not only maximize profits but also set lower prices because you know the items will sell very quickly.
+Last-minute inventory management gives you the ability to maximize profits and set lower prices because you know the items will sell very quickly.

 Which Strategy Should You Use?

 These are just a few of the many proven strategies for creating prices that maximize profitability.
 It may take some experimenting to find the right approach for your target audience.
 Significant competitive edges don’t just appear out of thin air.
-Besides, once you do find the best possible price and profit margin, you’ll have another, even tougher challenge in front of you.
+Besides, once you find the best possible price and profit margin, you’ll have another, even tougher challenge in front of you.
 And that’s making sure nothing else your business does causes these numbers to change.